 When Bob Short -- who, oddly enough, was also the owner who moved the Lakers out of Minnesota in 1960 -- announced that the new Senators were moving to Dallas after the 1971 season, Congress did not pressure the baseball establishment to get them a new team.
-Commissioner Bowie Kuhn, despite growing up in D.C., did nothing to stop the move.
+Commissioner Bowie Kuhn, despite growing up in D.C., did nothing to stop that move.
 When the final home game was played, only 14,461 fans showed up.
 (And rioted at the end, blowing a win for the Senators and getting the game forfeited to the Yankees.)
 And when a deal to move the San Diego Padres to Washington for the 1974 season began to fall apart, neither Kuhn nor Congress stepped in to save it.

 It also didn't help that the locations weren't great.
 It wasn't just that Griffith Stadium and, later, RFK Stadium were built in black neighborhoods.
-It was that public transportation wasn't great.
+It was that the public transportation wasn't great.
 It wasn't until 1976 that Washington's Metro opened, with the Stadium-Armory stop making it easy to get from anywhere in the metro area to RFK.
 It wouldn't be until 1991 that the Shaw-Howard University stop opened, providing access to the former location of Griffith Stadium.

-Despite the old Senators/Twins franchise's ups and downs, the worst season the Twins have ever had for per-game attendance, 8,129 in 1974, is still better than they got in 51 of their 60 seasons in Washington.
+Despite the old Senators/Twins franchise's ups and downs, the worst season the Twins have ever had for per-game attendance, 8,129 in 1974, is still better than what they got in 51 of their 60 seasons in Washington.
 And despite the ups and downs of the new Senators/Rangers, the best per-game attendance they got in their 11 seasons in Washington, 11,335 in 1969, has been topped in all but their 1st 2 seasons in Arlington, Texas.
 (Not since 1988 have they even gotten below 24,000.)

 A recent full house at Nationals Park

+It was not a clown question in 1960 or 1971.
 Now, no one would move the Nationals.
 But can Calvin Griffith -- guilty though he was of racism and cheapness -- be blamed for moving the old Senators to Minnesota in 1960?

 VERDICT: Not Guilty.